Aureatus/readvocab/README.md

 - An issue that isn't a problem yet, but will become one down the line, is the fact that any updated implementations of what a rare word is would invalidate the PDF data already cached on the database, so each improvement would set the user experience back in that area.
 I haven't thought about this problem too much yet, and as such only have one idea as to how to offset the issues effect.
   - Said idea is to always calculate the rare words for a pdf that is uploaded, even if the pdf is already cached, and save it if the data is different.
     - Rare word calculation would take place *after* the request is fulfilled, so the user experience wouldn't suffer with unneedingly heightened loading speeds.
     - Could add some sort of versioning system and only have this implementation take place if the pdf in question was last updated prior to a new update that changed what words might be returned from a pdf.
-This would mostly be important if I started to get word out there about the app, because otherwise it wouldn't scale well at all, and i'd likely have to start paying for the server hosting.
+This would mostly be important if I was trying to grow the userbase, because otherwise it wouldn't scale well at all, and i'd likely have to start paying for the server hosting.

 ## Tech Stack